Blog>Trade>Benefits>Brief guide to insurance for window cleaning businesses

 In fact, not having insurance in some areas of your business will be a breach of the law.
 This means that you could be faced with legal penalties should you fail to insure your business correctly.

-For example, public indemnity insurance is a legal requirement for all window cleaners.
+For example, if you employ other people to help, then Employer's Liability Insurance is a legal requirement for window cleaning businesses.
 So by not having it, you will be breaking the law.

 Save on your public liability insurance